Bible Study for New Believers: First Steps, Essential Doctrines, and a Growth Plan

 Day 5: Galatians 5:16-25 Read the fruit of the Spirit.
 Which quality most represents what you want your life to look like?
 Write a prayer asking for it.

 Day 6: 1 Peter 2:1-10 Read Peter's words to new believers.
+What does "living stones" mean?
 What does it mean to be "a chosen people, a royal priesthood"?

 Day 7: Philippians 4:4-9 Read Paul's practical instructions.
 Write down one thing from this passage you can actually do today.